lauraset/FFCTL/README.md

 ```
 Note that `certc` or `labc` were only used for visualization and not training.
 In experiments, we found that `img1ta` performs slightly better than `img1t`, and therefore, we used the `img1ta`.

+2. Large area test data: see the path  `zhengzhou`
+Due to the data privacy of shanghai and beijing, I presented a public region in zhengzheng of China.
+The original data and preprocessed data has been provided, see the following baidu cloud pan (link: https://pan.baidu.com/s/1CMkKZHv__mARhHJ-JHrkvw , code:04qp)

 ## One-by-one step
 ### Step 1: noise-robust building extraction network pretraining